- Scientific name: Cancer pagurus

 Feeding and Behaviour

 Like all crab species they are voracious consumers of anything they can find.
-They will happily feed on dead marine organisms and shellfish such as mussels and will use their strength and power to ambush other crabs, especially the common shore crab.
+They will feed on dead marine organisms and shellfish such as mussels and will use their strength and power to ambush other crabs, especially the common shore crab.
 Smaller, younger brown crabs tend to live in the intertidal zone, with crabs moving into deeper water as they get older and grown in size.
 The largest, fully-grown brown crabs will live in water down to around one hundred metres deep.
 Brown crabs need to be around 15cm across the carapace before they can reproduce.
-Brown crabs will shell and enter the peeler phase often in their first few years of life when they are growing rapidly, but this slows down to shedding their shell once a year or less as they get older.
+Brown crabs will shed their shell and enter the peeler phase regularly in their first few years of life when they are growing rapidly, but this slows down to shedding their shell once a year or less as they get older.
 It is thought that brown crabs have a natural lifespan of 30 to 40 years, and in exceptional circumstances could possibly live for significantly longer.

 Crabs are caught by lowering baited crab pots into the sea.
 This is one of the most selective methods of commercial fishing and allows small, undersized and berried (egg carrying) females to be returned to the sea.
 However, the brown crab fishery could be threatened by more mechanised methods of fishing with are less selective.
 Anywhere selling brown crabs with a carapace of 13cm or under should be boycotted as there is no possibility that crabs of this size would have been able to reproduce before capture and they should have been returned to the sea.